 Federal Title IV Financial Aid is available for students who demonstrate financial need.
 It is meant to assist students in completing an eligible certificate program.
 When receiving financial aid, students and their families are expected to assume some responsibility for meeting the cost of education.
 The expected contribution (EFC) is determined by income, assets, number of dependents and other relevant information.

-In order to qualify for financial aid, you must meet the following eligibility requirements:
+In order to qualify for financial aid, you must meet the eligibility requirements to the right:

 - Be a U.S. citizen or eligible non-citizen.